Language-Research-Technology/atap-website/content/posts/semantic-tagger/index.md

 <br />
 {{</raw>}}

 The tool also produces another table that displays the frequency for every semantic category associated with each USAS tag.
-In essence, this table shows the number of tokens that have been assigned each semantic category/tag (e.g. Figure 2).
+In essence, this table shows the number of tokens that have been assigned each semantic category/tag as seen in Figure 2.

 {{<raw>}}
 <br />